Identifying natural hazards on your land

 - how to address the natural hazards.

-Wellington Water can supply the flood levels on the property.
+Wellington Water can supply the flood levels on your property.

 We strongly recommend that you or your agent discuss your proposal with us before you apply for a building consent.